GNGscr/debrand-design/UX_UI.md

-# 🎨 UX/UI Principles – Debrand Design
+# 🎨 UX/UI Principles – Debrand Portfolio Website

-This document outlines the user experience and interface design principles behind the **Debrand Design** portfolio website.
+This document outlines the user experience and interface design principles behind the **Debrand** portfolio website.
 The goal of this project is to create a distinct, memorable, and interactive one-pager that reflects the developer's design sensibility, technical skills, and creative approach.

 ---